radish-es/casebook-property/content/admin/syllabus.md

 ### Class Meeting Schedule

+Our weekly meeting schedule is Tuesdays and Thursdays from **9:35AM to 10:55AM in W204**.
 Please see the [Course Schedule]({{< ref "admin/schedule" >}}) for details about class meetings.
-Our weekly meeting schedule is Tuesdays and Thursdays from 9:35AM to 10:55AM in W204.

 ### Class Meeting Format

-We will aim to hold all of our class meetings in a *hybrid* (or *blended*) format.
+We will aim to hold all of our class meetings in a *hybrid* format.
 This means that, when meeting in person, I plan to live stream that meeting via Zoom.
 Students attending remotely are encouraged to participate in the meeting via the chat function.
 From time to time, we may conduct a meeting entirely online when circumstances require.

 Please be aware that class meetings will be recorded, consistent with the [Dalhousie Class Recording Protocol](https://www.dal.ca/content/dam/www/about/leadership-and-governance/university-policies/class-recording-protocol.pdf).
 By engaging in course activities, you are consenting to the use of your appearance, image, text/chat messaging, and voice and/or likeness in the manner and under the conditions specified in this syllabus.
 If you have any concerns about privacy, please speak with me.

 If you are unable to attend a scheduled session in person or online, please get in touch with me to access a recording of the session (student recordings are not permitted--please see below).
 Recordings are intended only for enrolled students in the course and for their own personal academic use.
 Class recordings will be sent by me via a secure email link and are only to be used for the duration of the course.
 I will destroy the recordings at the end of the semester.
 Students receiving recordings are not permitted to share, make copies of, or download the recordings for any purpose, without written permission from me.

-These measures are in place to improve equitable access for all students, recognizing that everyone comes to the course with their own needs and that circumstances can change, sometimes rapidly, over the course of the year.
+These measures are in place to improve equitable access for all students, recognizing that everyone comes to the course with their own needs.

 ### Support Outside the Classroom